NSS-SE-Jumpstart/curriculum/sessions/session2/classroom/lightning_exercises.md

 ## Exercise 3

-In this exercise, you'll force the user to enter at least something for their name, and you won't except an empty string.
+In this exercise, you'll force the user to enter at least something for their name, and you won't accept an empty string.

 1. Use an `if` statement to determine if the name is equal to (`==`) an empty string (`""`).
 If it is, prompt the user to enter their name again (one time).
 1. Display a message that greets the user by their name.